rhildred/rhildred.github.io/_posts/2017-08-10-Blend-Hair-Studio.markdown

 language: Wordpress PHP Slim
 ---

-A student got speaking with her hairdresser.
+A student got speaking with their hairdresser.
 The hairdresser had been promoting the business on Face Book.
 The student convinced the hairdresser to get a website so that customers could book appointments without calling in and interrupting someone else's appointment.
 Customers can book via facebook messenger or with the wordpress site the students created.